-Fibromyalgia is condition that is characterized by chronic pain.
-Patients diagnosed with this condition are prone to experience widespread discomfort in different regions in the body.
+Fibromyalgia is a condition that is characterized by chronic pain.
+Patients diagnosed with this condition are prone to experience widespread discomfort in different regions of the body.
 This includes tenderness, fatigue, and musculoskeletal pain.
 Fibromyalgia can occur after any form of major psychological stress, injury, illness, or physical stress.
 Genetics is also likely to play a role.
 Since the condition can only be managed and not actually cured, working with the healthcare provider is what will help reduce the symptoms.
 There is no one single treatment for this condition either.
 The treatment plan is individualized according to the patients’ needs.
 Below are some of the types of treatments that are provided to patients diagnosed with fibromyalgia.

 Treatment options for fibromyalgia